isandeepj/MovieFeedDemo/README.md

 The app fetches data from the Apple iTunes top movie RSS feed: https://itunes.apple.com/us/rss/topmovies/limit=50/json

 ## How to Play Previews
-Previews are played using the PlayerView.
+Previews are played using the VideoPlayer.
 Ensure the device or simulator has network connectivity to stream preview content.